andrewmd5/Strike/README.md

 If your Deluge web panel does not load or your Strike panel from MPC does not load, it could be a few things.

 Deluge or MPC are not running
-You did not forward the ports
+You did not forward the ports you picked
 You're pointing your domain to the wrong address Connections are blocked by your firewall

 ### Final Notes

 This project will be updated to suck less, contribute if you want.